celestiaorg/docs/docs/nodes/consensus-full-node.md

 <TabItem value="blockspacerace" label="Blockspace Race">

 To initialize the network pick a "node-name" that describes your node.
-The --chain-id parameter we are using here is `blockspacerace`.
+The --chain-id parameter we are using here is `blockspacerace-0`.
 Keep in mind that this might change if a new testnet is deployed.

 ```sh